huawei-noah/Efficient-AI-Backbones/readme.md

 **News**

+2021/09/18 The extended version of [Versatile Filters](https://github.com/huawei-noah/CV-backbones/tree/master/versatile_filters) is accepted by T-PAMI.

 2021/08/30 GhostNet paper is selected as the **[Most Influential CVPR 2020 Papers](https://www.paperdigest.org/2021/08/most-influential-cvpr-papers-2021-08/)**.

 2021/08/26 The codes of [LegoNet](https://github.com/huawei-noah/LegoNet) and [Versatile Filters](https://github.com/huawei-noah/Versatile-Filters) has been merged into this repo.